 In 2013, the City of Chicago passed an ordinance to help address the growing problem of Bed bugs in rental units.
 This ordinance assigns responsibilities to landlords and tenants so that they work together to quickly identify Bed bug infestations and coordinate treatment.
 The ordinance states that landlords must pay for the extermination service and cannot punish or discriminate against tenants for reporting Bed bug infestations.

 Landmark Pest Management helps landlords comply with the City of Chicago’s Bed Bug Ordinance.
-We recommend that landlords engage our firm in creating a customized Integrated Pest Management plan in advance so they can respond quickly when bed bug problems arise.
+We recommend that landlords engage our firm in creating a customized Integrated Pest Management (IPM) plan in advance so they can respond quickly when Bed bug problems arise.

 Landlords have three main responsibilities under the Chicago Bed Bug Ordinance:

-- Educate tenants about bed bugs by providing this brochure when tenants sign a new lease or renew an existing lease;
+- Educate tenants about Bed bugs by providing a brochure when tenants sign a new lease or renew an existing lease;